mrumar01/mrumar01/README.md

 <img src='/content/banner0.jpg'></img>

-<h3 align="start">Hey there, I'm a student hailing from United Kingdom.
+<p align="start">Hey there, I'm a student hailing from United Kingdom.
 My journey revolves around diving deep into the realm of programming, particularly in the world of web development.
-I'm on a mission to continually enhance my skills and knowledge, driven by the ever-evolving passion for mastering the digital landscape.</h3>
+I'm on a mission to continually enhance my skills and knowledge, driven by the ever-evolving passion for mastering the digital landscape.</p>

 - 🌱 I’m currently learning **React**, **Web-developer** and studying *Computer science*